+Sensor Standby Mode

 The currents in Table 10 were measured using a FreeRTOS-based project with sampling rates similar to the above, but with the addition of separate 40 Hz fusion and 200 Hz sensor sampling task to the RTOS-based project.
 The project is designed to shut down the gyro when no motion is detected by the accelerometer.
 Measured current includes IDD for FXOS8700CQ, FXAS21002 and dual 4.7K I2C pullup resistors on the board.

-Table 10.
-Typical Current Draw on AGM01 Sensor Board
+Table 13: Typical Current Draw on AGM01 Sensor Board